-Two (2) reference forms
+- Two (2) reference forms

-> - Note: UVAC requires its members to meet UMaine immunization requirements: Click Here for immunization requirement information
+- Note: UVAC requires its members to meet UMaine immunization requirements: Click Here for immunization requirement information

-> What do I do after I become a member of UVAC?
+What do I do after I become a member of UVAC?

-> After you have been accepted, you will begin a one month probationary period as a New Hire, during which you must show comfort and confidence as the role of the attendant.
+After you have been accepted, you will begin a probationary period as a New Hire, during which you must show comfort and confidence as the role of the attendant.
 All members must be familiar with our policies and procedures and our equipment, and all must be compliant with local, state, and federal requirements.

-> Once you have completed your probationary orientation period, you are officially a UVAC Attendant.
+Once you have completed your probationary orientation period, you are officially a UVAC Attendant.
 Your first shifts will be in a ride-along format, where you will function as a third member of the crew and experience what it is like to work in the emergency medicine setting.
 This gives you the opportunity to experience what a typical shift is like at UVAC and to become familiar with how shifts and calls are carried out.
 It is expected of all members to sign up for at least twenty-four (24) hours of volunteer shifts per month.

-> As a member of UVAC, you are encouraged to attend regular meetings and training sessions.
-You will be notified of these via FirstClass e-mail (if you do not have FirstClass, let the Assistant Chief of Relations know and other arrangements will be made).
+As a member of UVAC, you are encouraged to attend regular meetings and training sessions.
+You will be notified of these via your maine.edu e-mail.

-> As a member of UVAC, you are expected to maintain a professional appearance and attitude at all times.
+As a member of UVAC, you are expected to maintain a professional appearance and attitude at all times.
 We are looked upon as professionals in the field of Emergency Medical Services and it is of utmost importance that we maintain this image at all times.
 Our patients put their trust and well-being in our hands and acting in a professional manner builds their confidence in us; it also extends a positive image of UVAC to the University, to other EMS professionals, and to the members of the surrounding community.